 Since I drove up Jacob's Ladder the road has been upgraded, so I look forward to a return visit to check out the improvements.
 That's all the excuse I need to repeat an enjoyable drive up a picturesque plateau!

-This brief footage begins with a distant view of the Ben Lomond plateau, up which the road climbs.
-Then driver's eye views from the car while approaching Jacob's Ladder, driving up it, and driving back down.
-Also shows the road from the viewpoint at the top.
+This brief footage includes driver's eye views from the car while approaching Jacob's Ladder, driving up it, and driving back down.
+Also shows the road from the viewpoint at the top, and begins with a distant view of the Ben Lomond plateau, up which the road climbs.

 Ben Lomond National Park (Tas Parks & Wildlife Service)